 - Improves Mood & Boosts Energy.
 Matcha contains L-theanine which is an amino acid that helps the body to relax.
 Hence, even though the green tea powder is also high in caffeine, it gives one energy without the dreaded energy crash.
 This magical combination also aids concentration, focus, and memory.

 - Enhances Bodily Function.
-Studies involving medium intensity training found out that Matcha can potentially increase the energy metabolism.
+Studies involving medium intensity training found out that Matcha can potentially increase energy metabolism.
 This can result in improved endurance.
-Therefore, it could possibly aid to increase ones overall level of fitness.
+Therefore, it could possibly aid to increase one’s overall level of fitness.